JetBrains/intellij-platform-plugin-template/README.md

 The most significant parts of the current configuration are:
 - Integration with the [gradle-intellij-plugin][gh:gradle-intellij-plugin] for smoother development.
-- Configuration written with [Gradle Kotlin DSL][gradle-kotlin-dsl].
+- Configuration written with [Gradle Kotlin DSL][gradle:kotlin-dsl].
 - Support for Kotlin and Java implementation.
 - Integration with the [gradle-changelog-plugin][gh:gradle-changelog-plugin], which automatically patches the change notes based on the `CHANGELOG.md` file.
 - [Plugin publishing][docs:publishing] using the token.